Geodan/pg2b3dm/getting_started.md

 A table bertt.buildings will be created, contains 100 sample buildings in Amsterdam.

-5] Run pg2b3dm, the program will make a connection to the database and 9 b3dm's will be created in the output directory.
+5] Run pg2b3dm, the program will make a connection to the database and 1 tileset.json and 9 b3dm's will be created in the output directory.

 ```
 λ docker run -v $(pwd)/output:/app/output -it --network mynetwork geodan/pg2b3dm -h some-postgis -U postgres -c geom -t  bertt.buildings -d postgres -r colors